Kale-Ko/Yaml-Parser/README.md

 YAML Parser is a simple way to turn a json into a yaml file and a yaml into a json file.

-It also works with .properties files
+Simple Jsons also work with .properties files